-Since the parasites nourish themselves on human blood the infection causes anemia, hypoproteinemia and the patient often seems pale.
+Since the parasites feed on human blood, the infection causes anemia, hypoproteinemia and the patient often seems pale.

-Both Ancylostoma duodenale and Necator americanus have mouthparts with hooks or “teeth” that help the fixation of the parasite in the human intestine wall and facilitate the tissue injury necessary to drain blood from the host.
-The structures are evolutionary adaptations for the parasitic way of life of these animals.
+Both Ancylostoma duodenale and Necator americanus have mouthparts with hooks or “teeth” that help to attach the parasite to the human intestine wall and facilitate the tissue injury necessary to drain blood from the host.
+The structures are evolutionary adaptations to the parasitic way of life of these animals.

-Hookworms are monoxenous, i.e., their life cycle depends only on one host.
+Hookworms are monoxenous, as their life cycle depends on only one host.

-Adult hookworms within the human intestine release eggs that are eliminated with the human feces.
-Under adequate conditions of moisture and temperature the eggs mature in the soil and generate larvae.
-The larvae differentiate into thread-like infective larvae that can penetrate the human skin, generally through the feet.
-The larvae them gain the human circulation and reach the lungs from where they go to the airway and the pharynx.
-When the larvae are swallowed they enter the small intestine and develop into adult worms and the cycle restarts.
+Adult hookworms within the human intestine release eggs that are eliminated with human feces.
+Under adequate moisture and temperature conditions, the eggs mature in the soil and generate larvae.
+The larvae differentiate into thread-like infectious larvae that can penetrate human skin, generally through the feet.
+The larvae enter human circulation and reach the lungs, from which they spread to the airway and the pharynx.
+When the larvae are swallowed, they enter the small intestine and develop into adult worms and the cycle restarts.

-The main prophylactic measures against hookworm disease are: to avoid walking barefoot on soils suspected of contamination; basic sanitary conditions and appropriate destination of feces; treatment of infected people.
+The main prophylactic measures against hookworm disease are: to avoid walking barefoot on soil suspected of contamination; basic sanitary conditions and the appropriate treatment of sewage; and treatment of infected people.